 In 1986, through a generous $5.5 million gift from McDonough's wife, Alma McDonough, and the McDonough Foundation, Marietta College established the Bernard P. McDonough Center for Leadership and Business.
 Drawing from a liberal-arts curriculum, the Center began offering one of the first comprehensive undergraduate leadership programs in the United States.
 The Center welcomed its first cohort of undergraduate leadership students in the fall of 1987.
 In 1988, the McDonough building was dedicated on campus – offering state-of-the-art facilities.

-As a reflection of Mr. McDonough’s entrepreneurial spirit, the Center has maintained its focus on cutting-edge leadership studies initiatives, including the International Leadership Studies Major, the Teacher Leadership Certificate, and the Engineering Leadership Certificate.
+As a reflection of Mr. McDonough’s entrepreneurial spirit, the Center has maintained its focus on cutting-edge leadership studies initiatives, including the Global Leadership Studies Major, the Teacher Leadership Certificate, and the Engineering Leadership Certificate.
 Aside from these innovative tracks, the Center also offers a Minor and a Certificate in Leadership Studies, which can be combined with any major at Marietta College.